 Carer's Recognition Act

-The SA Carers Recognition Act acknowledges the valuable role of carers in supporting those they care for within the community.
+The South Australian Carers Recognition Act 2005 acknowledges the valuable role of carers in supporting those they care for within the community.
 The Act requires the state government to be aware of carers' needs and provide services that reflect the Act and principles of the Carers Charter.

 Carers must be consulted in the planning, delivery and review of government and government-funded services that impact on carers.

-The Act is administered by the Office for Carers in the Department of Human Services.
+The Act is administered by the Department of Human Services.